Addressing Misconceptions About The Dakota Access Pipeline

 - The Dakota Access Pipeline has not impacted groundwater in any of the four states through which it passes since going into service in June of 2017.

 - The pipeline does not encroach or cross any land owned by the Standing Rock Sioux Tribe.
+Notably, by contrast, rail cars transporting crude oil from wells owned by Native American Tribes currently cross the Standing Rock Sioux reservation without objection.

 - The Dakota Access Pipeline is entirely underground and crosses under Lake Oahe at a minimum depth of 95 feet below the bottom of the riverbed.